nitintiwari5002/Cognifyz-internship/README.md

 Visualize how financial goals align with investment avenues

-🔗 Dashboard File: Cognifyz.pbix (included in this repo)
+🔗 Dashboard File: Cognifyz.pbix (included in the code section)

+## 🖥️Visualizations

 ## 🛠️ Tools & Comapany